node-red/node-red/README.md

 Contributor as well as the protection of IBM and its customers; it does not change your rights to use your own Contributions for any other purpose.

+We'll add some information on how to do this in the next few days.

 ## Authors

 Node-RED is a creation of the IBM Emerging Technology Services team.